Tandoan19/SONNET/README.md

 Download the CoNSeP dataset from this [link](https://warwick.ac.uk/fac/sci/dcs/research/tia/data/hovernet/). <br />
 Download the PanNuke dataset from this [link](https://warwick.ac.uk/fac/cross_fac/tia/data/pannuke) <br />
 Download the MoNuSAC and GLySAC from this [link](https://drive.google.com/drive/folders/1p0Yt2w8MTcaZJU3bdh0fAtTrPWin1-zb?usp=sharing) <br />
-If you use any of these datasets for your research, please citing its corresponding paper.

 ## Step by Step Instruction
 To help with debugging and applying the model for nuclei segmentation and classification, it requires four steps: